 The Pearl is a non-invasive procedure that uses gentle, safe lasers, and may reduce any fine wrinkles, discolouration, and other visible sun damage to your skin.
 The procedure itself generally takes only about fifteen minutes.
 Compared to older technologies, the Pearl may give you more pleasing results using fewer treatments and less recovery time.

 What is the recovery time?

 There is normally a three-to-four-day recovery period in which your skin will appear pink or red.
 So, you can go about your daily activities, but you may wish to avoid being the centre of attention during your recovery.

 Do I have to come back for another treatment?

 Most sun damage can be alleviated with just one treatment.
-There may be an occasion where Dr. Sagoo will recommend a second procedure, which would occur thirty days after your first treatment, in order to achieve the results you want.
+There may be an occasion where Dr Sagoo will recommend a second procedure, which would occur thirty days after your first treatment, to achieve the results you want.